Rigavidon, 0.15 mg+0.03 mg 21 pcs

 The drug is usually well tolerated.

-Possible transient, spontaneous side effects include: nausea, vomiting, headache, breast engorgement, weight and libido changes, mood changes, acyclic bloody discharge, and, in some cases, eyelid edema, conjunctivitis, visual disturbances, discomfort while wearing contact lenses (these phenomena are temporary and disappear after withdrawal without any therapy).
+Possible side effects of a transient nature, spontaneously passing: nausea, vomiting, headache, engorgement of the mammary glands, changes in body weight and libido, changes in mood, acyclic bleeding, in some cases – swelling of the eyelids, conjunctivitis, blurred vision, discomfort when wearing contact lenses (these phenomena are temporary and disappear after discontinuation without prescribing any therapy).

-Hypertriglyceridemia, hyperglycemia, decreased glucose tolerance, increased blood pressure (BP), thrombosis and venous thromboembolism, jaundice, skin rash, change of vaginal secretion, vaginal candidiasis, increased fatigue, diarrhea are rarely observed.
+Hypertriglyceridemia, hyperglycemia, decreased glucose tolerance, increased blood pressure (BP), thrombosis and venous thromboembolism, jaundice, skin rashes, changes in the nature of vaginal secretion, vaginal candidiasis, increased fatigue, diarrhea are rarely observed.

 Overdose

-There are no known cases of toxic effects due to overdose.
+Cases of toxic effects due to overdose are unknown.

 ---|---|